JarodBoone/EMAS/README.md

 - Installed latest version of gem5 to **base/Simulator/GEM5/gem5**.
 Removed Git and mercurial version control (hooks and version history) but keep gitignore
 - Made a basic shell interface for EMAS
 - Implemented `build` command which is a wrapper to build gem5
+    - Figure out where to put the scenario directory and how to manage them